Directing a Play at HTC

 Auditions

-Auditions are open to anyone – even non-members – and should be advertised as widely as possible, and as far in advance as you can.
+Auditions are always open to anyone – even non-members – and should be advertised as widely as possible, and as far in advance as you can.
 It’s usual to hold at least two auditions, one on a weekday evening and another during the day at the weekend, so that everyone has a chance to attend.
 You can hold them in the theatre or elsewhere.
+You will need to send your audition dates to the Secretary to have them circulated by email, Facebook, WhatsApp, and on the website.

 Publicity